Can You Answer These Questions About Your Transformer?

 A poor install could make your transformer noisy, reduce its performance and longevity.
 If your transformer has any of the following issues, you may want to take a closer look at the state of your transformer:

-– Bus bars are not directly connected to your facilities power unit (compare to flexible cable connection between bus bars)
+– Bus bars are not directly connected to your facilities power unit (compare to flexible braided shunts between bus bars)

 – The electrical hookups were not properly cleaned after varnishing